Yugoslavia national football team: Dissolution and UN embargo

-With the end of the Cold War, democratic principles were introduced to the country which brought about the end of Titoist rule.
-In the subsequent atmosphere, national tensions were heightened.
-At the Yugoslavia-Netherlands friendly in preparation for the 1990 World Cup, the Croatian crowd in Zagreb jeered the Yugoslav team and anthem and waved Dutch flags (owing to its resemblance to the Croatian tricolour).
-With the dissolution of Yugoslavia, the team split up and the remaining team of the Federal Republic of Yugoslavia (FRY) was banned from competing at Euro 92.
+During the collapse of communism in Europe, Yugoslavia's republics introduced multiparty politics and held elections in 1990.
+During the same time, conflicts between the republics and the national communities intensified and federal institutions weakened.
+Just weeks after the first Croatian elections and after a Dinamo Zagreb-Red Star riot at the same stadium, at the Yugoslavia-Netherlands friendly in preparation for the 1990 World Cup, the Croatian crowd in Zagreb jeered the Yugoslav team and anthem and waved Dutch flags (owing to its resemblance to the Croatian tricolour).
+With the dissolution of Yugoslavia, the team split up and players joined the newly emerging national teams.
+The Belgrade-based team of the Federal Republic of Yugoslavia (FRY) was banned from competing at Euro 92 under UN sanctions.
 The decision was made on 31 May 1992, just 10 days before the competition commenced.
-They had finished top of their qualifying group, but were unable to play in the competition due to United Nations Security Council Resolution 757.
-Their place was taken by Denmark, who went on to win the competition.
+The SFRY Yugoslav team had earned the top spot of their group during the disintegration, and the FRY team was unable to take its spot in the competition due to United Nations Security Council Resolution 757.
+Their place was taken by group runners-up Denmark, who went on to win the competition.

-After the breakup of Yugoslavia, the FRY consisted of Montenegro and Serbia.
+After the breakup of Yugoslavia, Serbia and Montenegro proclaimed the state of FRY, which claimed to be the continuation of the previous Yugoslavia.
+A claim which was not generally accepted by the international community, except by FIFA and UEFA.

 In 1992, Yugoslavia had also been drawn as the second seed in Group 5 of the European Zone in the qualifying tournament for the 1994 World Cup.
-FRY was barred from competing, rendering the group unusually weak.
+FRY was barred from competing, rendering the group with only five remaining members instead of six.

 In 1994, when the boycott was lifted, the union of Serbia and Montenegro competed under the name "Yugoslavia", as the Federal Republic of Yugoslavia national football team.
 The Serbia and Montenegro national team continued under Yugoslavia's naming until 2003 when the country and team were renamed Serbia and Montenegro.

 The Serbia national football team inherited Yugoslavia's spot within FIFA and UEFA and is considered by both organizations as the only successor of Yugoslavia (and of Serbia and Montenegro).